HL7/US-Core/input/pagecontent/scopes.md

 1. specific data types defined in US Core and
 2. those of particular interest to US citizens and health systems.

+### SMART Scopes

+In addition to the `read` and `search` capabilities defined in the server's CapabilityStatement, sevrers SHALL document supported scopes in the `scopes_supported` section of a `.well-known/smart-configuration` [capabilities array](https://build.fhir.org/ig/HL7/smart-app-launch/conformance.html#launch-context-for-standalone-launch).

 #### Scopes Format
 Version 2.0.0 of [SMART App Launch] introduced a scope syntax of: `<patient|user|system> / <fhir-resource>. <c | r | u | d |s> [?param=value]`